Anthony Janszoon van Salee: Early life

-Anthony Janszoon van Salee, Jan Janszoon's fourth child, was born in 1607 in Cartagena, Spain, as the second child of his second wife, Margarita, possibly a Moorish Morisco woman.
-Anthony was born only two years before the Expulsion of the Moriscos from Spain, which would have affected many people in his mother's community.

-His father Janszoon is believed to have been captured in 1618 by corsairs from Algiers on the Barbary Coast.
-He "turned Turk" and led the Salé Rovers from 1619, uniting with a pre-expulsion settlement of Moriscos based in that Moroccan city.
-Known as Admiral Murat Reis, in 1624 his position as governor was acknowledged by Zidan Abu Maali, a de facto recognition of the Republic of Salé city-state founded by Algerines as an outpost on the Atlantic ocean.
+Anthony Janszoon van Salee was born in 1607 in Cartagena, Spain.
+His descendants say he was the son of Dutch privateer Jan Janszoon, who operated raids on Spain during this period.

-Van Salee was living near the harbor in Amsterdam when he obtained a marriage license on December 15, 1629, to marry Grietse Reyniers, a 27-year-old German native, two days before his ship left for the New World.
-In 1630, at the age of 22, Van Salee arrived with his wife in New Netherlands, as a colonist of the Dutch West India Company.
+Van Salee obtained a marriage license on December 15, 1629, in Amsterdam to marry Grietse Reyniers, a 27-year-old German native, from Wesel, Germany, who had been a widow for 2 years following the death of Aelbert Egberts from Haarlem.
+In 1630, at the age of 22, van Salee arrived with his wife in New Netherland, as a colonist of the Dutch West India Company.

 Arrival in New Amsterdam

-In 1638, Van Salee acquired a farm on the island of Manhattan which was named "Wallenstein", in memory of Albrecht von Wallenstein, supreme commander of the armies of the Habsburg monarchy.
+In 1638, van Salee acquired a farm on the island of Manhattan which was named "Wallenstein", in memory of Albrecht von Wallenstein, supreme commander of the armies of the Habsburg monarchy.
 The plot was located on the north side of the defensive stockade across Lower Manhattan, along present-day Wall Street.
 The bouwery was surveyed from Broadway to the East River between Ann Street and Maiden Lane.
 Van Salee transferred the deed the following year.

 At the sale of this property to Cornelis van Tienhoven, it was noted "that he had found 12 apple, 40 peach, 73 cherry trees, 26 sage plants.., behind the house sold by Anthony Janszoon van Salee to Barent Dirksen [Dutchmen],...
 ANNO 18th of June 1639."
 This is one of the first references to cherry trees being planted in North America.

 By 1639, at the age of 32, Anthony had become one of the largest landholders on the island of Manhattan, as well as a prosperous farmer.
 His property on Manhattan is included on the Manatus Map of that year.